 The new look of the Cosmopolitan of Las Vegas will be the brainchild of a unique design collaboration.
 The Cosmopolitan’s in-house design team will work with New York firm Virserius Studio.
 Therese Virserius spoke about the concept behind their treatment of the Terrace Rooms and Reception Suites, saying, “Las Vegas is a theatrical city, so we wanted to keep that mystique and drama at the Cosmopolitan in a tasteful way.”
 This will play out by installing dramatic canopies over the beds, interactive artworks that play with materials and textures, and a healthy dash of extravagance in the fixtures and fittings.

-Let’s take a look at some other projects currently in the Las Vegas Project-pipeline:
+Let’s take a look at a few other projects currently underway in Las Vegas: